I was 16 and I was stoned.

-My best friend and I had no money, and we were both too stoned to go home and face the eyes of our parents staring into our souls as we would make our way into the kitchen to find some cheddar.
+My best friend and I had no money and we were both too stoned to go home and face the eyes of our parents staring into our souls as we’d make our way into the kitchen to find some cheddar.

 In reality, our parents would likely take a quick glance at us as we walked through the door, wondering why we were walking so slowly, but it would feel like they were staring directly into our stoned souls.

-Getting stoned wasn’t something that I did often because there was a 50 / 50 chance that I would start hallucinating and have an intense out of body experience as soon as I took my first hit.
+Getting stoned wasn’t something that I did often because there was a 50 / 50 chance that I’d start hallucinating and have an intense out of body experience as soon as I took my first hit.

-You might think that this would be enough to never smoke pot, but for me, it was just enough to avoid being a stoner.
+You might think that this would be enough to never smoke pot again, but for me, it was just enough to avoid being a stoner.
 It was also enough to steer me clear of LSD.